To be honest, the idea of a 3D printable wind sensor (in technical jargon “anemometer”) has been floating around in my head for a long time.

 - The 3D printed parts

-First place the M3x50 screw as shown and screw it into the bracket as far as it will go.
+First, fit the M3x50 screw as shown and screw it into the bracket as far as it will go.

 Now you can glue the 10×50 cylinder magnet into the holder.

-To do this, put a small drop of glue in the holder and then press the magnet into the holder.
+Put a small drop of glue in the holder and then press the magnet into the holder.

-Insert ball bearings into the components
+Insert the ball bearing into the components

 You can then use the bearings prepared in this way to assemble the bearing.